metfin/mercon/README.md

 # Mercon

-A Solana data downloading utility for fetching wallet transactions, Meteora pool data, and token prices.
+An all in one library for downloading data related to Meteora Transactions, Positions and Pools.
+Inspired by [@GeekLad's](https://github.com/GeekLad) [meteora-dlmm-db](https://github.com/GeekLad/meteora-dlmm-db).

 ## Features